cthylhu/Biofeedback_Unity/IOMPlugin/README.txt

 Higher level code is needed to get usable data from the readings.

-TOTO:
+IOMPlugin.MacOSX contains an Xcode project for building a corresponding Max OS X bundle that is based on the hidapi library.

+TODO:

+* Code should be shared between the Mac OS and the Windows version to avoid the current code duplication.
-* Build the libusb1 based version that should work on Mac OS X (and Linux).
+* Build the libusb1 based version for Linux.
+This does not work on Mac OS, as the device reports as a HID device and cannot be used in a pure libusb way.
+However, that version should be usable on Linux.